dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 A transfer clears all active token-level approvals for a successfully transferred token.
 This implicit clearing of approvals only clears token-level approvals and never touches collection-level approvals.
 This clearing does not create an ICRC-3 block in the transaction log, but it is implied by the transfer block in the log.

 Batch transfers are *not atomic* by default, i.e., a user SHOULD not assume that either all or none of the transfers have been executed.
 A ledger implementation MAY choose to implement atomic batch transfers, in which case the metadata attribute `icrc7_atomic_batch_transfers` is set to `true`.
 If an implementation does not specifically implement batch atomicity, batch transfers are not atomic due to the asynchronous call semantics of the Internet Computer platform.
-An implementor ot this standard who implements atomic batch transfers and advertises those through the `icrc7_atomic_batch_transfers` metadata attribute SHOULD take great care to ensure everything required has been considered to achieve atomicity of the batch of transfers.
+An implementor of this standard who implements atomic batch transfers and advertises those through the `icrc7_atomic_batch_transfers` metadata attribute MUST take great care to ensure everything required has been considered to achieve atomicity of the batch of transfers.

 ```candid "Type definitions" +=
 TransferArg = record {